-October is the perfect month for spooky Halloween science experiments and projects.
+October is the perfect month for spooky Halloween science projects and experiments.
 Here’s a collection of projects to make gooey slime, glow in the dark items, and creepy pumpkins.

 Glow in the Dark Blood – There are several ways to make realistic fake blood for Halloween decorations or to use as part of a costume.
 One safe recipe is to combine corn syrup with non-toxic school glue.
 Making it glow depends on the additional ingredient you add.